 There are five primary components to the Project Transformation internship experience:

-During the summer program, Project Transformation interns work in teams to implement an seven-week summer day camp for 50 to 60 elementary children per site.
+During the summer program, Project Transformation interns work in teams to implement a seven-week summer day camp for ~50 elementary children per site.
 Sites are located in churches in the heart of low-income communities.
 Components of the program include: a one-on-one reading program, arts enrichment, music, recreational activities, science projects, and other activities in which the gifts and talents of the interns can be shared with the children.

 An integral component of Project Transformation’s summer internship is the opportunity to live in intentional community throughout the internship experience.
-Interns live in community in the greater Portland area with other young adult interns, while experiencing daily life in a diverse, Christ-centered community.
+Interns live in community in the greater Portland area with other young adult interns, while experiencing daily life in a diverse community.
+While living in community, interns will participate in morning devotions, discussions on the intersections of faith in your life, share in meals, and contribute to each other’s personal well-being.
 Interns are encouraged to participate in social activities and build relationships with other members of the community.

 On Fridays, interns are exposed to various vocational opportunities in service or ministry through guest speakers, field trips, and interactions with lay and ordained church leaders.
 Other Friday experiences include giving back through volunteer service at places such as food banks, Habitat for Humanity, or other service-oriented ministries and non-profits.

-Each week, interns are encouraged to participate in worship at their site church with their team.
+Interns are required to attend their site church twice; once at the beginning of the summer and once at the end for commissioning and sending forth services.
+However, interns are encouraged to participate in worship at their site church with their team as often as they feel comfortable.
 This is an opportunity to connect the church family to the program and its families so that sustainable relationships are established during the summer.
 Beyond this, interns connect partner churches with the program by recruiting volunteers to read with the children that attend the day camp, collecting supplies for the program, and sharing the stories of their experience.